Procedure Guide ·Vet Visit ·2026

 Coverage Basics

-Standard accident and illness policies do not cover routine wellness visits, vaccines, or preventive tests.
-These are classified as preventive care.
-Some insurers offer optional wellness add-on plans that reimburse $100-$300 annually toward exams, vaccines, and preventive tests.
-If a wellness visit uncovers an illness, treatment for that illness may be covered.
+Standard policies don't cover routine wellness visits, vaccines, or tests.
+Some offer optional add-ons that reimburse $100-$300/year.
+If a visit uncovers an illness, treatment may be covered.

 Red flag · Waiting period